 - Vehicle Use Policy

-- Subject to the approval processes set out in section 16 below, staff are eligible for a mobile device only if
+- Subject to the approval processes set out in clause 18 of this policy, staff are eligible for a University of Waikato mobile device only if

 - all the associated costs can be met within the relevant cost centre budget.